grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=25 (0x19) - Select Chapter
-    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_CHAPTER
-This is typically for selecting a chapter of a film
+    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_CHAPTERThis is typically for selecting a chapter of a film

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                                       |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                                       |